[Beta] Response Rate Guide

 In order for the Response Rate feature to work, the following settings are required.

-If your API Key for Qualtrics LTI has Enforce Scopes enabled, then it must also have Allow Include Parameters enabled.
+If you use a custom API Key for Qualtrics LTI and it has Enforce Scopes enabled, then it must also have Allow Include Parameters enabled.

 This allows us to fetch the assignment and user data associated with each submission record.
 Without this, we cannot calculate the response rate.